 Zelda can make use of a wide variety of stat spreads, but the two best ones are balanced (2100 / 2100) and defense-leaning (1700 / 2500).
 The latter’s extra endurance investment will help Zelda stay alive for longer, which in turn gives her the opportunity to grab more KOs.
 Make sure her Spirit-type stays Neutral, too!

 If you’ve trained a bunch of competitive FPs before, you know the drill!
 Don’t run — walk instead so that your FP can more easily defend against incoming attacks.
 Keep taunting to a minimum, don’t charge smash attacks, and play as Zelda as you fight your Zelda amiibo.
 Off-stage play works well for this character, as we’ll soon discuss!
 Here’s a full list of attacks you should focus on.
-Use these moves yourself, and do your best to occasionally get hit by them when your FP uses them:
+Use these moves yourself, and do your best to occasionally get hit when your FP uses them:

 - Forward smash is one of Zelda’s strongest kill moves.
 It’s got good range and power and hits multiple times.
 Most competitive FPs are trained to perfect shield frequently; however, the AI in this game often fails to hold its shield against multi-attacks.
-This means that when Zelda uses forward smash against an opponent, they will block the first hit but then drop their guard and get hit by the rest of the attack.
+This means that when Zelda uses forward smash against an opponent, they will block the first strike but then drop their guard and get hit by the rest of the attack.
 Use this move when your FP is near you.

 - Dash attack can be used to approach.
 It can also be used after a forward throw as a follow-up.
 After you’re done using a dash attack, go right back to walking instead of running.